DocktorDicking/nixfornix/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## TODO:
-* Create something which handles routing (routing service) or adding the routing logic to the state service which kind off makes sense.
+* OPTIONAL: Create something which handles routing (routing service) or adding the routing logic to the state service which kind off makes sense.
-* Create an AuthGuard which keeps routes safe until authentication is successful.
+* REQUIRED: Create an AuthGuard which keeps routes safe until authentication is successful.
 Also check the admin flag here.
 This will keep people out untill they are logged in.
-* Connect API to Angular app and be greeted by bugs :)
+* REQUIRED: Connect API to Angular app and be greeted by bugs :)
-* Fix styling of hour form which breaks css when phone is in landscape.
+* UI: Fix styling of hour form which breaks css when phone is in landscape.
 Probebly some divs or css classes that cause this.
+* SECURITY: For sessions and persistent sessions 'auth_password' needs to be changed to a secure token 'auth_token'.
+(JSON Web Tokens JWT)
+* OPTIONAL: Add a loadingspinner which shows when the app is loading.